xopxe/twrnip-post/README.md

     opkg update; opkg install openssl-util, lua, luasocket, luasec

-These are dependencies for the bbl-twitter library (one of them could be already installed)
+These are dependencies for the bbl-twitter library (some could be already installed)

 Copy the following files